 An autocomplete function has been implemented in the Monaco text editor.
 For the moment, autocompletion only concerns bibliographic references.

 Just start typing [@ or simply @ and the text editor will suggest all your references associated with the article.
 If you wish to refine autocompletion, simply add the first letter of the author’s name to narrow down the suggestions: [@b.
-To ensure that bibliographic references are processed correctly by the Pandoc conversion software, don’t forget to enclose your reference in square brackets [].
+To ensure that bibliographic references are processed without direct mention of the author name within the text, by the Pandoc conversion software, don’t forget to enclose your reference in square brackets [] (see also how to manage bibliographic references).

 Bibliography-Autocompletion